-20 Rebate schemes
+21 Rebate schemes

 Pricing practices that have a foreclosing effect on competitors and potential competitors of a dominant undertaking are prohibited.
-However, the case law of the Competition Council shows that the schemes involving rebates are not unlawful per se, even if instituted by dominant undertakings.
+The case law of the Competition Council, however, shows that the schemes involving rebates are not unlawful per se, even if instituted by dominant undertakings.